yhlong0/IntellectCapital/Notes/2022/oneUpWallStreet.md

     - expand into new markets
     - sell more of its product in the old markets
     - revitalize, close, or otherwise dispose of a losing operation.
+9. Debt reduction is another sign of prosperity, When cash increases relative to debt, it's an improving balance sheet.
+10. In general, a p/e ratio that's half the growth rate is very positive(10% growth rate, p/e = 5), and one that's twice the growth rate is very negative(Tesla 50% growth rate, p/e = 100)
+11. Balance sheet asset value, the closer you get to a finished product, the less predictable the resale value.
+You know how much cotton is worth, but who can be sure about an orange cotton shirt?
+You know what you can get for a bar of metal, but what is it worth as a floor lamp?